adamwlester/awl-site/docs/_hidden/z_obs_arc/index_conversion/cad_portfolio.md

 - **Hardware:** #0-80 fasteners and nuts; stainless-steel tube segment for lead screw access

 ## Validation & Performance
-In-rig and in vivo use with stable recordings across 5 implants.
+- **Stable use:** In-rig and in vivo use with stable recordings across 5 implants.

 ## Deployment & Status
 - **Development:** completed, Feb 2023–Oct 2023